Termite Control Services

 Where do termites live?

 There are three main types of termites: subterranean, dampwood, or drywood, each living in different places.
 Subterranean termites live in mud tubes under the ground.
-Dampwood termites in moist, wet wood (such as a fallen log), and drywood in decayed or non-decayed wood, meaning that they are especially attracted to attics, wood framing, doors, and furniture.
+Dampwood termites live in moist, wet wood (such as a fallen log), and drywood termites live in decayed or non-decayed wood, meaning that they are especially attracted to attics, wood framing, doors, and furniture.

 How do termites get into my home?